FabricMC/fabric-docs/develop/mixins/bytecode.md

 Because the bytecode for both `if` conditions jumps to the exact same label, there is no place in the bytecode corresponding to the `// inject here?` comment, meaning workarounds must be used to target it with mixins.

-## Common Instructions {#common-instructions}
+## Common Bytecode Patterns {#common-bytecode-patterns}

-Here's a reference for the most common bytecode instructions you'll encounter while developing mixins.
-For a full advanced list, check out the [List of Java bytecode instructions on Wikipedia](https://en.wikipedia.org/wiki/List_of_Java_bytecode_instructions).
+Here's a reference for the most common bytecode instructions and patterns you'll encounter while developing mixins.
+For a full advanced list of instructions, check out the [List of Java bytecode instructions on Wikipedia](https://en.wikipedia.org/wiki/List_of_Java_bytecode_instructions).

 ### Constants {#constant-instructions}